Maybe you’re a registered nurse who is starting to feel bored working at the same hospital day after day.

 - Good at working under pressure.

-- Flexible in their assignment length
+Flexible in their assignment length.

 As a rapid response travel nurse, you might be able to negotiate for a better contract since you are usually needed quickly and on short notice.
+And you’ll likely have greater flexibility in the assignment length.

 In September 2019, nearly 6,500 nurses at 12 healthcare hospitals across four different states went on strike advocating for better patient care.